Bong Pineda: Political involvement

 Bong Pineda is the patriarch of a political family in Pampanga with the town of Lubao regarded as his hometown.
 While he has not held office himself, Pineda is regarded as a "kingmaker" in his family's alliance with President Gloria Macapagal Arroyo, whose political rise was alleged to have been assisted by Pineda.
 Both his wife Lilia Garcia and son Dennis have served as mayor of Lubao and provincial governor of Pampanga.
-His daughters Esmeralda Pineda and Mylyn Cayabyab have also served as Lubao mayor, with Cayabyab later serving as a provincial board member and attempting to run for mayor in San Fernando in 2025.
+His daughters Esmeralda Pineda and Mylyn Pineda-Cayabyab have also served as Lubao mayor, with Cayabyab later serving as a provincial board member and attempting to run for mayor in San Fernando in 2025.
 On the day before Arroyo was arrested at the Veterans Memorial Medical Center on October 4, 2012, her son Mikey was joined by the Pineda children in filing her certificate of candidacy for Pampanga 2nd district representative before the Commission on Elections.

 Pineda has also supported the electoral bid of other politicians in Pampanga.
 Aside from president Arroyo, he has been claimed to have helped the political careers of President Joseph Estrada and the Lapid family in Pampanga.
 In 2004, he admitted to assisting the political campaigns of actor Lito Lapid and his son Mark Lapid in the 2004 elections.

 He is reputed to avoid public appearances and the media.